rfelipesilva/jupyternotebook-IBGEAreasAnalysis-python38/data/README.md

 - **Official location**: It's also possible to download the data direclty from IBGE portal, here it was decided to consider Brazil level but, it is possible to get it specific by state as well
     - [Brazil Municipalities XLSX link](https://www.ibge.gov.br/geociencias/organizacao-do-territorio/estrutura-territorial/15761-areas-dos-municipios.html?t=acesso-ao-produto&c=1)
     - ![alt text](../img/areas_territoriais_portal.PNG)

+# Remarks:
+- This repository is using Git LFS to handle with large files, if you're facing any issue, please refer to the official documentation